Jigsaw-23122002/ETH-Mumbai-2024/README.md

   <a href="https://fairplayxi-sarvagnya.vercel.app?_vercel_share=7XUHmYBZNDSloyWxg1fHNNumRZ4w0JVq">Deployed App</a>
 </h4>

 🧪 FairPlayXI is a decentralized and sybil-resistant protocol tailored for fantasy sports enthusiasts.
-With a strong emphasis on privacy, FairPlayXI aims to revolutionize the realm of fantasy sports, offering an on-chain platform similar to Dream11, specifically tailored for cricket enthusiasts.
+With a strong emphasis on privacy.
+FairPlayXI aims to revolutionize the realm of fantasy sports, offering an on-chain platform similar to Dream11, specifically tailored for cricket enthusiasts.

-⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.
+#⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.

 - ✅ **Contract Hot Reload**: Your frontend auto-adapts to your smart contract as you edit it.
 - 🪝 **[Custom hooks](https://docs.scaffoldeth.io/hooks/)**: Collection of React hooks wrapper around [wagmi](https://wagmi.sh/) to simplify interactions with smart contracts with typescript autocompletion.